Armenia–OSCE relations: History

 Armenia is a full member of the OSCE having signed the Helsinki Accords on 8 July 1992 and the Paris Charter on 17 April 1992.
 Armenia is also signatory to several OSCE conventions and treaties such as the Charter for European Security and the Adapted Conventional Armed Forces in Europe Treaty, signed in 1999.
 An OSCE office was established in Yerevan on 16 February 2000 to further facilitate relations with Armenia.
 On 31 August 2017, the OSCE office in Yerevan discontinued its operations following Azerbaijan's decision to veto the extension of the office's mandate.
 After the closure of the OSCE Yerevan office, Armenia and the OSCE Secretariat began negotiating a new framework of cooperation.
 The "Armenia Cooperation Programme" was established with the aim to further develop relations between Armenia and the OSCE.
 The OSCE continues to assist Armenia with democratic reforms, implementing anti-corruption measures, and monitoring elections in Armenia.

 Representation

 Armenia maintains a permanent representative to the OSCE based in Vienna, Austria.
-As of 11 January 2019, the head of the Permanent Mission of Armenia to the OSCE is Armen Papikyan, who is also the Ambassador of Armenia to Austria.
+As of 18 November 2024, the head of the Permanent Mission of Armenia to the OSCE is Andranik Hovhannisyan, who is also the Permanent Representative of Armenia to the UN Office in Vienna and Armenia's ambassador to Austria.